How do I report a power outage, or find out details about an ongoing power outage?

 Why am I not receiving my E-Bill notifications?

-Please ensure that you are enrolled in E-Billing by navigating to the E-Billing environment from the MyHydroLink home page.
+Please ensure that you are enrolled in E-Billing by navigating to the E-Billing environment from your online Hydro Ottawa account home page.

 Most of the time, your E-Bill notification has been accepted by your service provider.
 Problems with E-Bill delivery are most often associated with Spam/Junk Mail settings as well as internet security and anti-virus applications.
 How your email, internet security or anti-virus applications are configured may determine if your E-Bill notification can be successfully delivered.